Finding the best OBD2 scanner for VW and Audi can be a challenge.

-A ‘check engine’ light on it own doesn’t mean that you have to stop and call the tow truck.
+A check engine light on its own doesn't mean that you have to stop and call the tow truck.
 If your car runs normally, you can drive your car.
 Have it checked as soon as possible, though.

-So, if your VW runs rough, misfires or emits black, white or blue smoke from exhaust, you should not drive it.
+So, if your VW runs rough, misfires, or emits black, white, or blue smoke from the exhaust, you should not drive it.

 Why is my VW check engine light on and off?

-How can I access error codes in my VW’s board computer?
+How can I access error codes on my VW's board computer?

 Unfortunately, error codes can not be viewed through a board computer.
 The only way to read the stored codes is by using a scan tool.
 You can visit your dealer or an independent workshop, or you can buy your own scan tool.

 If you search for scan tools, you will find various scan tools with a hefty price tag.
 This is usually professional equipment.
 As an amateur or DIY, you can go with cheaper and simpler versions.
 If you have a smartphone, Bluetooth ODB2 readers are the best option.
 They are very cheap, small and easy to use.

 How can I know what the error codes mean?